China's 3-week delay in coronavirus response accelerated spread: study

 China also kept information private about the virus for nearly six days before it was made public, and the country experienced a shortage of test kits and hospital beds as early as Feb.
 3.

 Now that Wuhan has reported no new cases of COVID-19 and the rest of the world battles the pandemic, Beijing is portraying Xi as a hero.
+China on Tuesday banned U.S. journalists representing The New York Times, the Wall Street Journal and the Washington Post from China and Hong Kong.

+"What the US has done is exclusively targeting Chinese media organizations, and hence driven by a Cold War mentality and ideological bias," China's Foreign Ministry said in a statement, adding that the U.S. "has seriously tarnished the reputation and image of Chinese media organizations, seriously affected their normal operation in the US, and seriously disrupted people-to-people and cultural exchanges between the two countries."

+Texas Rep. Michael McCaul, the top Republican on the House Foreign Affairs Committee, sent a letter Thursday to Chinese Ambassador Cui Tiankai condemning the decision.

 Trump and Vice President Mike Pence been giving daily updates on the administration's efforts to contain the virus.